NREL/streamm-tools/doc/source/replicateP3HT.rst

 structure at that point after randomly rotating the structure along 2 axes.
-Then the distance between the added particles of the copied structure and all the particles in the system is calculated to be sure structures are not overlaping each other.
+Then the distance between the added particles of the copied structure and all the particles in the system is calculated to be sure structures are not overlapping each other.

 Run::